 Tips from the mountaintop

-If we resolve to achieve success in our writing (especially in thrillers and suspense) during 2015, we can do no better than to heed the hard-earned wisdom of those who have summited the best-seller lists.
+If we resolve to achieve success in our writing (especially in thrillers and suspense), we can do no better than to heed the hard-earned wisdom of those who have summited the best-seller lists.

-Catherine Coulter has written an incredible 66 NY Times best-selling novels.
+Catherine Coulter has written dozens of NY Times best-selling novels.
 She shares excellent tips on how it can be done here:

 During a ThrillerFest conference panel, four top guns—David Hewson, Lisa Gardner, John Sanford, and M.J.
 Rose—revealed these seven writing sins: